Dreaming of You (Selena song): Recognition and accolades

-"Dreaming of You" and "I Could Fall in Love" were EMI Records' top selling digital downloads from 1 April 2004 to 31 March 2005.
+"Dreaming of You" and "I Could Fall in Love" were EMI Records' top selling digital downloads from April 1, 2004, to March 31, 2005.
 "Dreaming of You" became one of Selena's most widely recognized recordings.
 The song won a BMI Pop Music Award for having two million airplay impressions in the United States.
 "Dreaming of You" was featured on Bruce Pollock's book The 7500 Most Important Songs for the Rock and Roll Era in 2014.
 The Ellensburg Daily Record named "Dreaming of You" among their list of "The World's Greatest First Dance Songs" for a wedding.

 The Los Angeles Times placed "Dreaming of You" at number five out of its top ten singles of 1995.
 The song was named one of the "Top 500 Love Songs" list compiled by AOL Radio.
 BuzzFeed placed "Dreaming of You" at number seven on its list of the "15 Greatest Selena Songs Ever" in 2014.
 OC Weekly place "Dreaming of You" at number 6 on their "Top 10 Selena Songs of All Time" list.
 Latina magazine placed "Dreaming of You" at number eight on their "Remembering Selena: Her Top Ten Songs" list.
 Velez of Neon Tommy ranked the recording number three on her list of the "Top 5 Selena Songs".